Table of Contents

 - Stay in fenced areas.
 Dog frisbees cover A LOT of ground.
 You don’t want your dog to accidentally run into traffic chasing down that disc.

 - Choose grassy regions.
 Your dog’s going to be pounding the pavement (so to speak) and jumping.
-You want to cushion their joints during that activity, and grass is the softest option.
+You want to cushion their joints during that activity, and the grass is the softest option.

 - Keep to isolated play areas.
 Especially when your dog’s first learning the dog frisbee game, you don’t want them to fight with other dogs.
 Skip the dog park and other public areas.